The Leopard (1963 film): Box office

-Critical
+Critical response

 The Leopard was well received in Europe, winning the 1963 Palme d'Or at Cannes and achieving both critical and commercial success.

 Due to Fox's poor English version, at the time of its release in the summer of 1963, the majority of American critics panned the film.
 According to Newsweek, Lancaster looked "as if he's playing Clarence Day's Life with Father in summer stock."
 Jonathan Miller of The New Yorker derided Lancaster as "muzzled by whiskers and clearly stunned by the importance of his role."
 However, Time Magazine praised Lancaster's characterization of the Leopard as solid and convincing.

 The 1983 release, featuring its restored 185-minute runtime and Italian soundtrack, received a more favorable response from critics.
 New York magazine called the now-famous ballroom scene "almost unbearably moving."
 The New York Times wrote: "The reappearance of this enchanting work proves that, under the right circumstances, two decades make no difference whatsoever but 25 minutes can transform a very good film into a possibly great one."

 After seeing the 1983 re-release in full, critic for The New Yorker, Pauline Kael wrote: "It's deeply satisfying to see [The Leopard] in its full length" and goes on to call it a "sweeping popular epic" and that it is "so beautifully felt that it calls up a whole culture.
 It casts an intelligent spell, intelligent and rapturous."

 After the 2004 release, the Washington Post praised the film, saying it 'was from a time “when epics looked like epics”, that “the movie all but weeps with a sense of emotional loss” and “we have the sublime satisfaction of a first-time experience with a yesteryear classic”.'

-Retrospective
+Retrospective reviews

 Mark Lager, on Senses of Cinema, praised Giuseppe Rotunno's cinematography in the film as "baroque and elegiac" and "groundbreaking and reflective".

 The film's reputation continues to rise.
 Directors Martin Scorsese and Sydney Pollack (who had supervised the English-dubbing of the film) consider it to be one of the greatest ever made.
 In the decennial poll of critics made by the British Film Institute, The Leopard was named the 57th greatest film of all time.